For teens ages 15-18

-If you’re flying you should arrive in Nashville no later than 11:15 am Central time on Wednesday so you’ll have time to eat lunch and get to the workshop site.
-The Healing for Men workshop ends at 4:00 pm on Saturday, and participants are free to leave then.
-Don’t schedule a flight before 5:15 pm at the earliest; ideally your flight should be 5:30 pm or later.
+If you’re flying you should arrive in Nashville (airport code BNA) no later than 11:15 am Central time on Wednesday so you’ll have time to eat lunch and get to the workshop site.
+The Teens & Parents Workshop ends at 3:00 pm on Saturday, and participants are free to leave then.
+Don’t schedule a flight before 4:30 pm at the earliest; ideally your flight should be 5:30 pm or later.

 Transportation from the airport is provided, and participants carpool back and forth from the conference hotel.
 There’s no need to rent a car.

 The Teens & Parents Program is staffed by at least master’s level clinicians who specialize in working with adolescents and their parents.
 Each teen group is led by the same gender therapist.
 Male and female therapists are present at most weekends and workshops.

 Bring clothes for four days, personal toiletries, medicine, and any other essentials you’ll need.
 Plan to dress in layers and bring a light jacket or sweater even during warm weather, because some find the meeting rooms cold.
 If you like, feel free to bring a Bible, a journal, recovery related reading or personal devotional materials.
 It’s helpful to bring a watch since you won’t have your cell phone.
 We’ll provide everything you’ll need during the workshop itself, including a workbook, paper and pen.